 BOOTS ON THE GROUND RETURNS

 The Knox Museum will kick off the 2013 season with its second annual Boots on the Ground, a Memorial Day Weekend community event honoring Americas veterans and active military personnel and their families, on Saturday, May 25 at 11 am.
 The event takes place on the grounds of Montpelier, the big white house just off Route 1 at the turn to Saint George in Thomaston.
 Lieutenant Colonel (ret.)
-Peter W. Ogden, Maine State Director of Veterans’ Affairs, will give the keynote address.
+Peter W. Ogden, Maine State Director of Veterans Affairs, will give the keynote address.
 Admission is free and all are welcome to attend.

 LADY KNOX DAR PRESENTS MAP TO KNOX MUSEUM

 On Thursday, January 17, Daughters of the American Revolution (DAR) Lady Knox Chapter hosted an open house at the Samoset Resort in Rockport to celebrate its 115th birthday.
 DAR State and Chapter members, prospective new members, and representatives from local historical societies and museums attended.
 Lady Knox Chapter Regent Suzy Shaub, right, presented a copy of a 1776 map of Boston Harbor to The General Henry Knox Museums Collections Manager, Matthew Hansbury, center, and Interim Executive Director, Howard Lowell, left, to be used at Montpelier for educational purposes during guided tours.
 DAR purchased the map with proceeds from a bake sale they held at Montpelier in October

 FOLLOWING THEIR FOOTSTEPS: THE KNOX TRAIL HONOR WALK OF 2012

-commemorative markers that traced the so-called "Knox Trail" at locations in the two states.
+In 1926, New York and Massachusetts began installing commemorative markers that traced the so-called "Knox Trail" at locations in the two states.

 In April of 2012, staff members of Patriots of the American Revolution Magazine will walk the Knox Trail.